Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Results

-Let us start with the results for the smallest configuration where nontrivial entanglement relations may occur, i.e. 3-qubit system.
-In Tables~\ref{tab:cnn_res_vec} and \ref{tab:siam_res_vec} there are presented results for CNN and Siamese network models, trained on the all three training sets: \textit{negativity labeled}, \textit{weakly labeled}, and \textit{verified}.
-The accuracy was calculated for the all generated test sets: with pure states, mixed states, and with various PPTES classes.
+Let us analyze the results for the smallest configuration where nontrivial entanglement relations may occur, i.e. 3-qubit system.
+In Tables~\ref{tab:nopptes_ext_results} and \ref{tab:negativity_results} there are presented results for CNN, Siamese, and Ensemble models, trained on both training sets: \textit{verified} and \textit{negativity labeled}.
+The accuracy was calculated for all generated test sets: with pure states, mixed states, and with various PPTES classes.

-The first thing, that one can notice, is that both models work pretty well in case of pure states, reaching accuracies over 97\%.
-However, they do not detect all of the mixed states.
-It is especially visible when using \textit{weakly labeled} training set.
-The model trained on such data has a bit lower accuracy of detecting mixed states, however, it is better suited to classify various PPTES -- in particular it is able to recognize at least some PPTES of the Acin class.